artur-ciocanu/launch.en/help/extension-dev/submit/upload-and-test.md

 ## Create a development property {#property}

-When you sign in to data collection you'll see the Properties screen first.
+After you sign into the Data Collection UI, the Properties screen is displayed.
 A property is a container for the tags that you want to deploy and it can be used on one or many sites.

 ![](../images/getting-started/properties-screen.png)